fuzzygroup/blog/_posts/2020-01-02-jumpstart-rails-tutorial-01-bringing-an-existing-codebase-in.md

     git push web_change_me_now2 master

+**Note**: You may want to reverse the order of Steps 5 and 4 (i.e. create a local develop branch first and then push to that) .
+After that you can change into master, merge develop and then push to master.
+Overall that seems to work better but I'm still confirming this which is why I haven't fully rewritten this blog post.

-## Step 3 - Getting a develop Branch in Place
+## Step 5 - Getting a develop Branch in Place

 I'm a firm believer in a simple, branch based approach to git.
 I've talked about this before and, specifically: